IDMNYU/DMUY1143_A_IdeationPrototyping_Spring2021_Bennett/syllabus.md

 * [IDEO’s Human-centered Design Toolkit](http://www.designkit.org/resources/1) (available free online)
 * [Show Your Work by Austin Kleon](https://www.amazon.com/Show-Your-Work-Creativity-Discovered-ebook/dp/B00GU2RGGI/ref=sr_1_1?s=digital-text&ie=UTF8&qid=1533236421&sr=1-1&keywords=austin+kleon)
 * [Don't Read This Book: Time Management for Creative People by Donald Roos](https://www.amazon.com/Dont-Read-This-Book-Management-ebook/dp/B075F8B5BF)
+* Speculative Everything by Anthony Dunne and Fiona Raby
+* The Pocket Universal Methods of Design: 100 Ways to Research Complex Problems, Develop Innovative Ideas, and Design Effective Solutions by  Bruce Hanington and Bella Martin

 ### REQUIRED MEDIA
 _The following list of required media may be incomplete and is subject to change.
 Please see the course website for updates._